Mark Begich: Early life, education, and early political career

 Begich was born and raised in Anchorage, Alaska.
-He is the son of Margaret Jean "Pegge" (née Jendro) and former U.S. Representative Nick Begich.
-His father disappeared in October 1972 during a small plane flight from Anchorage to Juneau, Alaska with then U.S. House Majority Leader Hale Boggs, but was reelected the next month, while missing, before both were declared legally dead.
+He is the son of Margaret Jean "Pegge" (née Jendro) and former US Representative Nick Begich.
+His father disappeared in October 1972 during a small plane flight from Anchorage to Juneau, Alaska with then-US House Majority Leader Hale Boggs, but was reelected the next month, while missing, before both were declared legally dead.

 The fourth of six children, he has two sisters and three brothers.
 His paternal grandparents were Croatian; his paternal grandfather, John Begich, immigrated to the United States from Croatia (then part of the empire of Austria-Hungary) in 1911.
 His mother had Polish, Bohemian (Czech), Dutch, and English ancestry.
 He attended Steller Secondary School in Anchorage.
 As an adolescent, he opened an 18-and-under club called "The Motherlode."
 At the age of 18, he had obtained a business license to sell jewelry and was helping his mother manage a number of real estate properties.
 Because of his business opportunities, he decided not to go to college.

-His mother twice ran to fill her late husband's Congressional seat in the 1980s, losing to longtime Representative Don Young both times.
+His mother twice ran against longtime Congressional Representative Don Young in the 1980s, who had filled her late husband's seat in a special election in 1973, losing both times.

 At the age of 19, Begich started working in the Anchorage city health department and later worked as a driver for then-Anchorage Mayor Tony Knowles.
 During the 1988 legislative session, Begich worked as a legislative aide for State Representative Dave Donley.
 Begich was elected to the Anchorage Assembly in 1988, at age 26, and served until 1998, including three years as chairman and two as vice chairman.

 Begich served for a number of years on the Alaska Commission on Postsecondary Education, including as its chair.
 In 2001, Governor Tony Knowles appointed Begich to the University of Alaska Board of Regents, but the legislature did not confirm the appointment.

 Mayor of Anchorage

-He ran unsuccessfully for mayor in 1994 against Rick Mystrom, and in 2000 against then-Assemblyman George Wuerch.
+Begich ran unsuccessfully for mayor in 1994 against Rick Mystrom, and in 2000 against then-Assemblyman George Wuerch.
 In the 2003 mayoral race he narrowly defeated both Mystrom and Wuerch, earning only 11 votes over the number needed to win without a runoff, in accordance with a simultaneously approved law decreasing the threshold needed to avoid such a runoff election from 50 to 45 percent.
 He was re-elected in April 2006, winning against local advertising and radio personality Jack Frost.
 Although the office is officially nonpartisan, Begich was the first Democrat to be elected Mayor of the Municipality of Anchorage since Tony Knowles.

 Begich was a member of the pro-gun-control group Mayors Against Illegal Guns.
 Begich left the group in 2007.